 Mistress Savage's Whim or Mrs. Savage's Whim is an English Country Dance.
-It was published by Playford (John Young) in 1710 in The Dancing Master, Vol. the Second.
+It was published by Playford (John Young) (website) in 1710 in The Dancing Master, Vol. the Second.
 It was interpreted by Bernard Bentley in 1962 and published in The Fallibroome Collection, Vol. 1.
 Found in The Playford Assembly.
 It is a proper Duple Minor dance.
-The dance lasts 24 bars.
+The minor set lasts 24 bars.
 It is in the key: B minor.

 Note: The first Strain twice over, and the last but once.The first Man Sett to the second Woman, then turn the second Man, and go Back to Back with his own Partner This to the first Strain play'd once.
 Then the second Woman do the same.
 This to the first Strain play'd twice.
 Then the first Couple cross over, and go Back to Back with your Partner, then go the Figure above into the second Couple's Place.
 This to the second Strain play'd once.